sbarral/rqs-cpp/README.md

-Note that for the sake of efficiency, in the actual implementation *y* is an integer and the various rejection thresholds are appropriately scaled so as to only use integer arithmetic until *x* needs to be computed.
+Note that for the sake of efficiency, in the actual implementation *y* is an integer and the various rejection thresholds are appropriately scaled so as to only use integer arithmetic until *x* is to be computed.

 ## Quality